adilanchian/Projects/README.md

 I have created a desktop application for SightPlan - a multifamily software development company.
 I used Electron as the base for this project because its native approach on different platforms.
-It takes the web client of SightPlan's software and wraps it into a more user friendly application that I assigned multiple features, such as:<br>
+It takes the web client of SightPlan's software and wraps it into a more user friendly application that I assigned multiple features, such as:<br><br>
 1. Auto-Sign in<br>
 2. Full dynamic menu bar<br>
 3. Native Operating system look<br>